corno/bass-clarinet/README.md

 //a simple pretty printer
 import * as p from "pareto"
 import * as fs from "fs"
-import * as bc from "bass-clarinet"
+import * as astn from "astn"

 const [, , path] = process.argv